 He is not the best fighter or the best strategist.
 He is not the strongest or the fastest.
 He doesn’t have the most advanced gadgets or the most money.

 FUN FACT: An evil, alternate version of Batman called Owlman shows how much Batman pales in comparison.
 Owlman is smarter, stronger, and better-equipped.
+Yet, Batman still wins.

-Batman still wins most of his battles precisely because he is not the best.
+Batman wins most of his battles precisely because he is not the best.
 He’s the ultimate underdog.
 Every time Batman drops down in a group of street thugs, there’s a distinct possibility that he can be stabbed or shot or killed.

 He strives to be the best but he never is the best.
 He is us.
 He is you and me.
 He tries to prepare himself to the best of his abilities but he inevitably fails.
 He loses friends and sidekicks.
 He gets old and his body decays.
 He can be the best a person can be but he cannot be the best at anything in particular.